diegoiast/fdbox/readme.md

  * Only DOS commands are supported.
 Unix commands might follow.
  * Code compiles only under GCC (Windows+Linux).
 TCC (DOS).
- * Currently I am using LibC's functions - so I am limited to stadnard C code support for localization.
+ * Currently I am using LibC's functions - so I am limited to standard C code support for localization.
  * `TurboC` does need a proper makefile.
  * `beep` - works.
  * `cd` - works